JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-Having, then, taken my drop (bless you! you have got your favourite vice, too; only your vice isn’t mine, and mine isn’t yours), I next applied the one infallible remedy–that remedy being, as you know, ROBINSON CRUSOE.
+Having, then, taken my drop (bless you! you have got your favourite vice, too; only your vice isn’t mine, and mine isn’t yours), I next applied the one infallible remedy–that remedy being, as you know, _Robinson Crusoe_.
 Where I opened that unrivalled book, I can’t say.
 Where the lines of print at last left off running into each other, I know, however, perfectly well.
 It was at page three hundred and eighteen–a domestic bit concerning Robinson Crusoe’s marriage, as follows: